 Tours & Experiences

-A 3-day tour with an English speaking guide, luxury type transportation and Lunch each day is operated from a selected hotel base – the Itinerary includes:
+Our 3-day Santorini Tour with an English speaking guide, luxury type transportation and Lunch each day is operated from a selected hotel base – the Itinerary includes:

 Ride the Donkeys: Either from the Old Port up to Fira or from Amoudi Bay up to Oia.
 Visit Fira, Firostefani, to see the famous Blue Dome Church, and Imerovigl.
 Explore the alleys and streets of the towns, view or descend the cliff path to Skaros Rock.
 Visit the village of Pyrgos, the old capital, take a guided walk along narrow paths to the ruins of the Venetian castle – explore the paths, stairwells of Oia and the East Coast Fishing Villages with Lunch at Yalos restaurant.